cincanproject/cincan-command/docs/advanced_usage.rst

 .. topic:: Further reading: Limitations to input/output
    :name: input_output_limitations

-   a) Output files are only fetched to the current directory and to its subdirectories.
+   a) Output files are only fetched to the current directory and its subdirectories.
 This is a safety feature to block dockerized tools for overwriting arbitrary filesystem files.
 For example, the following does not produce any output files to ``/tmp``.

       .. code-block:: shell